carlos-molina/TECOmate/README.md

-# TECOmate
-Tools for the Enforcement of Smart Contracts On-line with MAthematics and TEchnology.
+# TECOmate: Tools for the Enforcement of Smart Contracts On-line with MAthematics and TEchnology.
 </br>